Composable Coresets for Constrained Determinant Maximization and Beyond: Introduction

-In \cref{thm:design}, we further show application of our results to get composable coresets for other experimental design problems in the ``without repetition" settings for all regular objective functions (this generalizes \cite{indyk2020composable}'s result for experimental design in the with replacement setting).

-We complement our results with the following lower bounds that are shown in \cref{sec:lower-bound}. \begin{itemize} \item We show (in \cref{lem:size lb in low dimension}) that for $k\leq d$, any composable coreset for the problem under partition constraint that has finite approximation factor, must have size at least $\Omega(sk)$.
-This shows that our results on partition constraint is essentially tight.
-This is because our approximation factor matches that of \cite{indyk2020composable} for the unconstrained version of the problem which is known to be tight.
+\paragraph{Lower bounds.} We complement our results with the following lower bounds shown in \cref{sec:lower-bound}. \begin{itemize} \item In \cref{lem:size lb in low dimension}, we show that for $k\leq d$, any composable coreset for determinant maximization under partition constraint with a finite approximation factor must have size at least $\Omega(sk)$.
+This shows that our construction (fourth row in \cref{table:results}) is essentially tight, since our approximation factor matches that of \cite{indyk2020composable} for the unconstrained version of the problem, which is known to be tight.

-\item We show (in \cref{lem:size lb in high dimension}) that for $k\geq d$, any composable coreset with a finite approximation factor must have a size of at least $ k + d(d-1)$.
+\item In \cref{lem:size lb in high dimension}, we show that for $k\geq d$, any composable coreset for the problem under partition constraint with a finite approximation factor must have size at least $ k + d(d-1)$.
+This partially complements our result in the fifth row of \cref{table:results}, and shows that for $k=O(d)$, our coreset size cannot be improved.

-\item Lastly, we show (in \cref{thm:lowerbound}) that for $ d\leq k \leq \poly(d)$ and coreset of size polynomial in $k,$ the approximation of $d^{O(d)}$ is essentially the best possible. \end{itemize}
+\item In \cref{thm:lowerbound}, we prove that for $ d\leq k \leq \poly(d)$ and coreset of polynomial size in $k$, the approximation factor of $d^{O(d)}$ is essentially the best possible for the unconstrained determinant maximization problem in the without-repetition setting.
+This matches the approximation factor of our construction in the third row of \cref{table:results}. \end{itemize}

-Finally, we show application of our results to the recent result of \cite{anari2021sampling} for determinant maximization under partition constraint and improve its runtime from $O(n^{2^s} k^{2^s})$ to $ O(n \poly(k)),$ making it only linear in the number of points $n$ (see \cref{lem:linear time algo partition matroid}).
+\paragraph{Application.} Our coreset can be constructed in essentially linear time in $n,$ the number of data points.
+Hence, by first constructing a coreset then applying any standard determinant maximization algorithm on the coreset, we obtain an algorithm for the determinant maximization problem under partition constraint that runs in time $O(n \poly(k))$ (see \cref{lem:linear time algo partition matroid}).
+Thus, if we use the multi-step local search algorithm by \cite{anari2021sampling} for determinant maximization under partition constraint, then we obtain a practical local-search-based algorithm whose runtime improves from $O(n^{2^s}k^{2^s})$ in \cite{anari2021sampling} to $O(n k^{2^s})$ where $s$ is the number of parts in the partition.

-\subsection{Overview of the techniques}
+\subsection{Overview of the Techniques}